omarjpeg/mask-bot/README.md

 https://share.streamlit.io/omarjpeg/mask-bot/main/main.py

 If you want to use the webcam:

-Navigate using the cmd to the folder where the files are and use:
+Navigate using the command line to the folder where the files you downloaded from this repo are and use:

 Use the package manager pip to install requirements.
 ```